blance97/Off/CONTRIBUTING_TEMPLATE.md

   * There might be some null values in our Markov Chains, we worked around this, but were not able to fix it.

 ## New Feature Requirements
 The feature should fit into the themes of our game.
 The formatting of JSON and the scheme of our database should not dramatically change.
 Please do not touch our Markov Chians, they are intentionally bad to fit with our theme.
+Overall, just have fun with working on this project, because that is it's purpose.

 ## Style Guide / Coding conventions
 New commands should be added with using the current conventions we have implemented into bot.py.
 All items should be kept in items.JSON, but seperated by the specific type of items.
+Similarly, all the enemies should be kept in enemies.JSON, where they are seperated

 ## Code of Conduct
 Refrain from using too much explicit content.
 Please be patient with our team, we are students, meaning we don't have time.